-The restrictions imposed by COVID-19 have significantly affected the reorganisation of educational processes, including the process of computer programming learning in higher education.
-The work experiences in teaching programming languages in higher education have served as an idea for the development of smart learning technology, as a complement to the preexisting ecosystem for digital learning, in particular C++ programming, in higher education.
+The restrictions imposed by COVID-19 have significantly affected the reorganization of educational processes, including the process of computer programming learning in higher education.
+The work experiences in teaching programming languages in higher education have served as an idea for the development of smart learning technology, as a complement to the pre-existing ecosystem for digital learning, in particular C++ programming, in higher education.
+This paper aims to present the realization of smart learning technology, describes its use and provides information about the level of acceptance of higher education students.
 The opinions and experiences of the students who used the technology, during the summer semester of 2020, were obtained through an anonymous questionnaire, prepared by the author of the paper.
-This paper presents the realisation of smart learning technology, describes its use and provides information about the level of acceptance of higher education students.
 The results were obtained during implementation of the curriculum in advanced C++ programming in the Faculty of ICT.
 The results show the potential for wider application of this Smart Learning technology, especially in technical areas.

-Keywords: C++programming, covid19, smart learning technology;
+Keywords: C++; covid19; programming; smart learning, technology

-1 ADDRESS FOR CORRESPONDENCE: Ramona Markoska, Faculty of ICT, "St. Kliment Ohridski" University, Partizanska bb, MK-7000 Bitola, North Macedonia E-mail address: ramona.markoska@uklo.edu.mk/ Tel.: +389-77-744-744
+&lt;sup>1\ ADDRESS FOR CORRESPONDENCE: Ramona Markoska, Faculty of ICT, "St. Kliment Ohridski" University, Partizanska bb, MK-7000 Bitola, North Macedonia E-mail address: ramona.markoska@uklo.edu.mk/ Tel.: +389-77-744-744